-&lt;sup>4 Crowne, D. P., & Marlowe, D. (1960).
+Crowne, D. P., & Marlowe, D. (1960).
 A new scale of social desirability independent of psychopathology.
 Journal of Consulting Psychology, 24(4) 349-354. doi: 10.1037/h0047358.
 See also Table 2.1 in OECD Guidelines on Measuring Subjective Well-being

-&lt;sup>5 Allister M Macmillan, The Health Opinion Survey: Technique for estimating prevalence of psychoneurotic and related types of disorder in communities (Monograph Supplement 7, Psychological Reports, 1957, 3, 325-339, Southern Universities Press)
+5 Allister M Macmillan, The Health Opinion Survey: Technique for estimating prevalence of psychoneurotic and related types of disorder in communities (Monograph Supplement 7, Psychological Reports, 1957, 3, 325-339, Southern Universities Press)

-&lt;sup>6 Leighton, A. H. et al: My Name is Legion.
+6 Leighton, A. H. et al: My Name is Legion.
 People of Cover and Woodlot, the Character of Danger (Basic Books, 1959)

-Huppert et al, Measuring Well-being Across Europe: Description of the ESS Well-being Module and Preliminary Findings (Social Indicators Research, 2009) make no reference to this material at all, even though some of it duplicates the content if not the actual format.
+7 Huppert et al, Measuring Well-being Across Europe: Description of the ESS Well-being Module and Preliminary Findings (Social Indicators Research, 2009) make no reference to this material at all, even though some of it duplicates the content if not the actual format.

+In 1975 items were also included on sibling groups, birth order, pet ownership and (interviewer's) description of the outside view from the front door of the dwelling.
+Some meteorological data were added for weather stations nearest the PSUs (by a graduate student) but the data are now lost.
 Reports and working papers from this work (some not easily available, if at all, elsewhere) can be seen on SSRC Survey Unit Quality of Life in Britain surveys 1971 - 1975.
-For accessible accounts of the planning and main findings see Hall 1973 and Hall 1976.

-Some theoretical underpinning was also derived from the "hierarchy of human needs" model originally proposed by Maslow in 1943 and further developed over the next 30 years, as illustrated in the diagram below.
+For accessible accounts of the planning and main findings see Hall 19738 and Hall 19769.
+Some theoretical underpinning was also derived from the "hierarchy of human needs" model originally proposed by Maslow10 in 1943 and further developed over the next 30 years, as illustrated in the diagram below.

-(Reproduced with kind permission of Saul McLeod)
+(Reproduced with kind permission of Saul McLeod11)